hmdc/fasrc-ondemand-loop/.github/ISSUE_TEMPLATE/deployment_build.md

       ```
     - This updates the release issue with:
         - A `production_deployed` label
-        - A moving Git tag `production_deployed` pointing to the deployed release
+        - A moving label `production` pointing to the issue that is currently deployed
         - A confirmation comment

 6. **Finish up**